 - Organics conditioner has become my new favourite when it comes to co-washing and deep conditioning.
 I upgrade it of course with some Argan oil and Olive Hair Oil when I use it as a deep conditioner.

 - Auntie Jackie’s knot on my watch Instant detangling therapy is what I am using as a leave-in conditioner.
 This conditioner has some serious slip I tell you.
 Think I should review it soon for you ladies.

 - Jamaican Black Castor oil is close to me these days.
-It is think enough to really seal moisture for longer.
+It is thought enough to really seal moisture for longer.
 My hair indeed feels moisturised for much longer and I also use castor oil for my scalp massages when doing the GHE.
 Works well for me and my hair is happy.

 - My spritzer has is my staple and I will share what’s in it in another post.